SokinjoNS/CEX_volume_checker_B/README.md

 Run the script:

 The script will start monitoring trading pairs on Binance.
 It will monitor volume data and calculate the mean volume over the past 24 hours.
-It works in tandem with telegram_alerts.
+It works in tandem with `telegram_alerts` and `formatting`.